misiektoja/github_monitor/README.md

 # github_monitor

-github_monitor is a tool for real-time monitoring of GitHub users' activities, including profile and repository changes.
+OSINT tool for real-time monitoring of GitHub users' activities, including profile and repository changes.

 <a id="features"></a>
 ## Features